jlinoff/my-mac-setup/README.md

-You can download it here:  https://github.com/jgraph/drawio-desktop/releases/ or you can use it in your browser: https://app.diagrams.net/ or you can use brew: `brew install --cask drawio!`.
+You can download it here:  https://github.com/jgraph/drawio-desktop/releases/ or you can use it in your browser: https://app.diagrams.net/ or you can use brew: `brew install --cask drawio`.

 I use a locally installed version.